flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ### Hometown

-We would like to run [[Hometown]] as a separate instance, as an experiment.
+We would like to run [[Hometown]] as a separate instance (defining this), as an experiment.

-We could do this by running something like https://alpha.social.coop, which would be the 'bleeding edge' (what we plan to ship to users by default at some later point).
+We could do this on e.g. https://town.social.coop, bootstrapping a read only instance at first off database restores.

+Ideally in the medium term users could:

+- Vote on whether we want to move to [[Hometown]] as ourchoose whether their host their profile

 This would of course need to be done in a way that preserves instance data.
-Easier: run it as read only, federation off, off a database restore. import our existing instance data into it without disrupting federation.
-Ideally
+Easier: run it as read only, federation off, off a database restore.
+Ideally in the long term users might be able to choose whether they host their @social.coop profile in Mastodon or

 ### Matrix